imranhsayed/graphql-react-app/README.md

 # GraphQL React Application

 ## Description :clipboard:
-:bar_chart: A demo app for using GraphQl with React and Spacex API
+:bar_chart: A demo app for using GraphQl with React and SpaceX API

-1. We set up our server in node for backend ( `localhost:5000/graphql` );
+1. We set up our server in node with express app for backend ( `localhost:5000/graphql` ) : server.js
-2. We
+2. We set up our react application usin webpack and babel ( that runs webpack-dev-server for frontend on `localhost:3000` )
+3. We create schema and graphQl queries in `schema.js`
+4. We use axios to fetch data from SpaceX API inside the created queries. ( e.g. API URL: `https://api.spacexdata.com/v3/launches` )
+5. GraphiQL playground is available on `localhost:5000/graphql`.
+Check demo.
+6. We use Appolo Client to build UI in React that fetches data from GraphQL
+7. Created components and wrapped them inside `<AppoloProvider>` and passed appolo `client` to these components.
+8. Created Routes for home and individual pages using Reach router.
+9. Installed `graphql-tag` ( graphQl query parsing utility ) and import `gpl` from it, that parses GraphQL query strings into the standard GraphQL AST.
+10. Use `gpl` to query the data in front react app, from the schema we have create in our node application in backend.
+11. Display all the data received as the reponse of the query.
+12. Also query data by Id when user request for a particular launch item, on a separate page ( e.g. request on url `http://localhost:8080/launch/1` )

 ## GraphiQL :black_square_button: